 - Warm up.
 There are lots of ways to relax and loosen up before a presentation.
 HP Biz Answers has a serious of three videos that teach you how to use acting techniques to battle nerves, loosen your tongue and and stay focused.

 - Connect with your audience.
 Don't just run through the presentation by rote.
 Watch your audience to see if they are engaged, listen for murmurs and change tack if brows are furrowed.
 Be engaged to get engagement.

 - Share and follow up.
 Think of a way to share your presentation with attendees after the event, for example with Slide Share.
 Send a follow up email, thank people for their attendance and invite questions and feedback.
 Keep the conversation going.

 Finally, we urge you to adopt the advice of Steve Jobs:

 'People who know what they're talking about don't need PowerPoint.'

 While we realise that Jobs is dissing his direct competitor, Microsoft, the point stands true: PowerPoint is a tool to visualisation, and it should not be the focus of your presentation.

 At Articulate, we often use DropBox Paper.
 It's fast, to-the-point and an efficient way of showing what we need to show, while talking through it in an engaging and informative way.
 Sure, what you write down is important, but it's how you say it that matters most.

-Got any more tips on how to make a successful presentation?
+Got any more tips on how to make a successful presentation for sales or marketing?
 Let us know in the comments below.